 Should My Company Seek Advice From a Bankruptcy Attorney?

 Chapter 11 is changing and becoming an integral part in saving US companies and the economy.
-If you feel your company or organization could benefit from filing for Chapter 11 it is advisable to speak with an attorney, and in particular an attorney familiar with bankruptcy practice in Maryland, Virginia and Washington, DC.
+If you feel your company or organization could benefit from filing for Chapter 11 it is advisable to speak with an attorney, and in particular an attorney familiar with bankruptcy practice in Maryland and Washington, DC.
 An attorney will evaluate your company’s situation and determine whether you would benefit from reorganizing.
 Additionally, an attorney will aid you throughout the process as well as assist you through the restructuring process to meet your goals.